advanced-financial-data-analytics/project_examplar/README.md

 **Important Disclaimer**

-** Just so you know, this project exemplar is strictly for reference purposes.
+** So that you know, this project exemplar is strictly for reference purposes.
 Directly copying, replicating, or heavily borrowing from this work constitutes plagiarism—a serious academic offence with significant consequences.**

 Your projects must reflect your original understanding, research, and code development.
-While you're encouraged to draw insights and learn from this exemplar, your work must show your unique approach and contributions.
+While you're encouraged to draw insights and learn from this exemplar, you'll need to show your unique approach and contributions.

 **How to Best Utilise this Exemplar**